4 New Square

 • If s/he finds that you are justified in your complaint, her/his proposals for resolving the complaint.

 - If the person appointed to investigate finds that 28 days is insufficient time and/or s/he is not able to write to you or to provide a reply within the time periods above, s/he will set a new date for writing to you or providing a reply and inform you accordingly of the procedure and timetable to be adopted.

-- All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-Disclosure will necessarily be made to the Head of Chambers and to anyone involved in the complaint and its investigation.
+- All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary for its resolution.
+Disclosure will necessarily be made to the Head of Chambers, the Senior Clerk and to anyone involved in the complaint and its investigation.
 Such people will include the barrister or employee about whom you have complained, the Head of Chambers or relevant senior member of the panel and the person who investigates the complaint.
 Additionally, the Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.